 5 - The Collaboration Tools

-The tools should cover the end-to-end collaboration from chats, tasks, check-in, build, deployment, communication tools, productivity tools, storage tools, etc. Communication tools, in particular, require etiquette training for example to ensure that employees are aware of the best practices required in communication as well as cultural and timezone awareness which might be assumed as basic common sense, but should not be taken for granted.
+The tools should cover end-to-end collaboration from chats, tasks, check-in, build, deployment, communication tools, productivity tools, storage tools, etc. Communication tools, in particular, require etiquette training, for example, to ensure that employees are aware of the best practices required in communication as well as cultural and timezone awareness, which might be assumed as basic common sense, but should not be taken for granted.

 6 - The Equal Benefits And Pay